-Research in the Lucky lab addresses fundamental questions about insect biodiversity and evolution and uses citizen science as a tool to answer these questions and educate the public (non-specialists) about insects, specifically, and about science in general.
-I focus on two main themes 1) insect evolution and biodiversity and 2) science communication with non-scientific audiences.
-I conduct research on aspects of ant diversity and systematics as well as develop and lead citizen science projects.
-Bringing together basic science and science communication/education allows me to take a synergistic approach to what often are seen as distinct approaches to science.
+Research in the Lucky lab addresses fundamental questions about insect biodiversity and evolution, often with a focus on invasive species.
+We use citizen science as a tool to answer these questions and help connect public audiences to insects, specifically, and more generally to science.
+Research revolves around three main themes 1) insect evolution and biodiversity 2) insect invasions and 2) science communication.
+Bringing together basic science and science education allows us to take a synergistic approach to research and communication about the process and importance of science.

 Understanding the context of diversification can lead to insight about how and when species came to occupy their current geographic ranges.
 Using both molecular phylogenetics techniques and classical morphological approaches, research in the Lucky Lab takes advantage of the tremendous diversity of ants to investigate evolutionary history in native and introduced ranges.
 These themes also have implications for conservation; by assessing the utility of ants as indicators for assessing conservation priorities and producing user-friendly taxonomic keys this research can be useful in evaluating habitats of concern.